-Equity grants to executives have previously been delivered in the form of employee share options granted under the Option Plan which was approved by shareholders at the Company's 2016 AGM.
-Options were issued to executives at an exercise price determined by the Board at the time of issue.
+Equity grants to executives have previously been delivered in the form of employee share options under the Company's Employee Share Option Plan which was last approved by shareholders in 2016.
+Options are issued at an exercise price determined by the Board at the time of issue.

 Generally, no performance hurdles were set on options issued to executives.
-The Company believed that as options were issued at a price in excess of the Company's current share price at the date of issue of those options, there was an inherent performance hurdle as the share price of the Company's shares had to increase before any reward could accrue to the executive.
+The Company considered that as options were issued at a price in excess of the Company's current share price (at the date of issue of those options), there was an inherent performance hurdle as the share price of the Company's shares had to increase before any reward could accrue to the executive.